-If courses require permission, please seek permission from the instructor of the course.
-You may do so via email with the instructor.
-If it is a course within SHRS email the Assistant Registrar in the SHRS Dean's office with proof of permission for a permission number.

-If it is a course outside of SHRS you will need to receive a permission number from the school in which the course is offered.
+- email the instructor of the course for approval to enroll.
+Provide the name of the course, the subject code, and course number in your email. - If the course is an SHRS course, and the instructor approves of your enrollment, you will need to forward the instructor's consent to your department administrator for a permission number: - If it is a course outside of SHRS you will need to receive a permission number from the school in which the course is offered.
 You will need this permission number in order to register for a closed/restricted course in PeopleSoft.

-Auditing a Course
+Grade Option and Auditing a Course